handracs2007/sites/blog/hotspotopenj9/index.md

 docker run -p 8080:8080 --name myapphotspot --rm -d myapp-hotspot
 ```

 The below command is to startup the container for OpenJ9.
-The publised port to be used to hit the server is **9090**.
+The published port to be used to hit the server is **9090**.
 ```bash
 docker run -p 9090:8080 --name myappopenj9 --rm -d myapp-openj9
 ```